I came across this story from the Washington times online

-So she took some red for the
+So she took some red for the blood they shed,

 Some white for purity,